muratk5n/thirdwave/en/README.md

-They are all related, like inbred probably, everybody's somebody else's mother, half-brother, father, cousin, they they all have weird relations, maybe including the royal goat (royalty is a product of agrarian era, you never know what goes on in there in those palaces.
+They are all related, like inbred probably, everybody's somebody else's mother, half-brother, father, cousin, they they all have weird relations, maybe including the royal goat (royalty is a product of agrarian era, you never know what goes on in there, at those palaces.
 It's f--ked up).

 ---